-As reported at the interim stage, following on from the changes to VCTs introduced in November 2015, earlier this year the Government announced that tax advantaged venture capital schemes (SEIS, EIS and VCTs) were to be included in the Patient Capital Review which aims "to ensure that high growth businesses can access the long-term capital that they need to fund productivity enhancing investment."
+As reported at the interim stage, following on from the changes to the VCT regulations introduced in November 2015, earlier this year the Government announced that tax advantaged venture capital schemes (SEIS, EIS and VCTs) were to be included in the Patient Capital Review which aims "to ensure that high growth businesses can access the long-term capital that they need to fund productivity enhancing investment."

-This resulted in the publication of the "Financing growth in innovative firms" consultation in August 2017, with the aim that any policy recommendations concerning VCTs and the other tax advantaged venture capital schemes would be presented to the Chancellor ahead of the Autumn Budget Statement on 22 November 2017.
-Over the summer, the Manager, along with others in the VCT industry including managers and industry representative bodies, has consulted with HM Treasury ("HMT") and provided evidence to support the view that VCTs are meeting the Governments policy objectives of providing financial support to developing high growth businesses and represent value for money for taxpayers.
+This resulted in the publication of the "Financing growth in innovative firms" consultation in August 2017, with the aim that any policy recommendations concerning VCTs and the other tax advantaged venture capital schemes would be presented to the Chancellor ahead of the Autumn Budget on 22 November 2017.
+Over the summer, the Manager, along with others in the VCT industry, including managers and industry representative bodies, has consulted HM Treasury ("HMT") and provided evidence to support the view that VCTs are meeting the Government's policy objectives of providing financial support to developing high growth businesses and does indeed represent value for money for taxpayers.

-We await the outcome of the consultation and the proposals to be announced in the Autumn Budget and hope that any changes to the VCT 7.5p per share in total dividend payments for the year, including proposed final dividend of 4.5p.
+We await the outcome of the consultation and the proposals to be announced in the Autumn Budget and hope that any changes to the VCT scheme will not constrain this support and will enable VCTs to continue to invest money and expertise in small, entrepreneurial UK companies in line with the Government's policy objectives.
+6.5p per share in total dividend payments for the year including proposed final dividend of 3.5p

-£8.9m invested during the year.
+£7.6m invested during the year

-NAV total return of 313.5p per 100p invested for founder shareholders.
+NAV total return of 396.5p per 100p invested for founder shareholders